jon-mil-92/DisplayHotKeys/README.md

 2. Select one of the values.

 **Note:** There can be up to 12 active hot key slots for each connected display.

+### Changing Display Orientation

+1. Click the "Orientation" drop-down box.

+2. Select one of the following values:

+    * Landscape - The standard orientation with no rotation.

+    * Portrait - Mode for 90 degrees display rotation.

+    * iLandscape - Inverted landscape mode for 180 degrees display rotation.

+    * iPortrait - Inverted portrait mode for 270 degrees display rotation.

+**Note:** Make sure you can rotate your display before changing the orientation; otherwise, it may be difficult to operate your computer.

 ### Selecting Display Settings